home-assistant/home-assistant.io/source/_integrations/zigbee.markdown

 ---
-title: "Zigbee"
+title: Zigbee
-description: "Instructions on how to integrate a Zigbee network with Home Assistant."
+description: Instructions on how to integrate a Zigbee network with Home Assistant.
 logo: zigbee.png
 ha_category:
   - Binary Sensor